cardano-foundation/CIPs/CIP-0122/README.md

-a `BuiltinByteString` as an indexed collection of bytes; for any `BuiltinByteString` $b$ of length $n$, and any $i \in 0, 1, \ldots, n - 1$, we define $b\\{i\\}$ as the byte at index $i$ in $b$, as defined by the `builtinIndexByteString` primitive.
+a `BuiltinByteString` as an indexed collection of bytes; for any `BuiltinByteString` $b$ of length $n$, and any $i \in 0, 1, \ldots, n - 1$, we define $b\\{i\\}$ as the byte at index $i$ in $b$, as defined by the `indexByteString` primitive.
 In essence, for any `BuiltinByteString` of length `n`, we have _byte_ indexes as follows:

 ```